 “I would also like to find out how the Japanese Occupation affected the town and its people.
 There are many Westerners who do not appreciate that Malaysia was occupied by the Japanese or know to what extent.
 This is part of the town’s history and I believe it is important not only for visitors from overseas to be aware of it but also fellow Malaysians.
 I am sure that there would be stories of brave men and women who stood up to the occupiers, and I feel it is important that those acts of courage are remembered, even though this episode could be painful to some,” he added.

 This curiosity in Ipoh’s past isn’t surprising since Morrison describes himself as a storyteller.
 Besides being a freelance broadcaster and commentator, he has written three books and produced documentaries, apart from emceeing at events and doing voice-overs.

-Note: An edited version of this article [Back in the Booth] was published on 16th April, 2016 in the now-defunct The Malay Mail.
+Note: An edited version of this article [Back in the Booth] was published on 16th April, 2016 in The Malay Mail.